pchiorean/Indentz/docs/README.md

 This is a collection of InDesign scripts for various simple and repetitive tasks.

 As an artworker, I often have to perform repeated, tedious, or time-consuming operations.
-Working from home during the Covid lockdown I used the extra time learning the (now ancient) Extendscript 'art'. 😉 These are simple scripts adapted to my current workflow, and I tried to make them as generic as possible ([suggestions](https://github.com/pchiorean/Indentz/discussions) are welcome).
+Working from home during the Covid lockdown, I used the extra time to learn a bit of the (now ancient) Extendscript 'art'. 😉 These are simple scripts adapted to my current workflow, and I tried to make them as generic as possible ([suggestions](https://github.com/pchiorean/Indentz/discussions) are welcome).
 I'm a big fan of shortcuts, so there are suggestions for Mac below (unfortunately they must be added manually from **Edit ‣ Keyboard Shortcuts ‣ Product Area ‣ Scripts**).

 The code was developed and tested in Adobe InDesign CC 2020–2022 on Mac (but I mostly used [InDesign ExtendScript API 8.0](https://www.indesignjs.de/extendscriptAPI/indesign8/) for compatibility with CS6).
 I'm a graphic designer, not a programmer, so do expect oversights and bugs (please create an [issue](https://github.com/pchiorean/Indentz/issues) if you encounter one, though).